MicGoMac/simple-slide-show/README.md

 Disappointed by the examples in popular tuturial sites, I made this to serve myself

-It auto reads files from img/ directory and plays
+It auto reads files from sub directories of img/ and plays